marekfoo-lab/java_spring_boot_jooq_demo/README.md

 ### Build package
 To install wrapper: mvn wrapper:wrapper

-To clean old db, create new db from liquibase, generate jooq classes, compile all code run: mvn clean install
+To clean old db, create new db from liquibase, generate jooq classes, compile all code and execute unit tests run: mvn clean install

 Skip compilation of tests: